 Phosphate Project Development

-KEMWorks offers an independent and well-integrated approach to your project with a team of experts that understands the project and development steps needed to evaluate projects and obtain financing.
-We are familiar with the latest advances in mineral processing and fertilizer technology and can develop a testing program that can successfully turn bench and pilot plant work into sound commercial plant designs.
+The steps from a resource, to a reserve, to an economic project, are achieved by performing feasibility studies.
+We are familiar with the latest advances in mineral processing and fertilizer technology and can develop a program to successfully turn bench and pilot plant test work into sound commercial plant designs.

 The configuration of a phosphate mine and beneficiation plant with the related facilities is important economically, because phosphate rock has a relatively low unit value.
 KEMWorks specializes in integrating geology, mining, and beneficiation with the downstream facilities that process phosphate rock.
 In that way, the overall economic return may be optimized.
 In today’s global economy, phosphate rock must be produced to meet quality specifications at a competitive price.